slgrobotics/robots_bringup/Docs/Dragger/README.md

 ```
 ### Environment variables setup

-Make sure that the "tail" of your ~/.bashrc file look like this:
+Make sure that the "tail" of your _~/.bashrc_ file looks like this:
 ```
 export RMW_IMPLEMENTATION=rmw_cyclonedds_cpp
 source /opt/ros/jazzy/setup.bash